 Organisational structures as a basis

 The aim of organisational structures is collect together and reflect the hierarchies and dependencies amongst employees that exist in a company.
 Permissions are granted to these structures as usual via the ribbon.
 Further information on this subject can be found in the section “”.
-As a specific authorization concept is generally used within organisational structures, this is also used as the basis for further permissions.
+As a specific authorization concept is generally already used within organisational structures, this is also used as the basis for further permissions.
 This form of inheritance is technically equivalent to granting rights based on affiliations to a folder.
 When creating a new record, the record receives the permissions in accordance with the defined permissions for the organisational unit.

 Relevant user settings